jiaweing/DropDrawer/README.md

 ### DropDrawerSub

 A container for submenu content.
-Submenu IDs are automatically generated, so you don't need to specify them.

 | Prop       | Type              | Description                                                           |
 | ---------- | ----------------- | --------------------------------------------------------------------- |